-If you’re using the wrong audio driver or it’s out of date, your Logitech G533 headset microphone won’t function well.
-To see if this is the case, you can update your audio driver, and there’re two ways you can get the newest and right driver: manually or automatically.
+If you’re using the wrong audio driver or it’s out of date, the Logitech G533 headset microphone won’t function properly.
+So you should update your audio driver to see if it fixes the problem.
+Here are two options you can get the latest and right audio driver in a safe way: manually or automatically.

 Option 1 – Manually download and install the driver

 Logitech keeps updating drivers for its devices.
-To get them, you need to go to Logitech’s support website, find the drivers corresponding with your specific flavor of Windows version (for example, Windows 32 bit) and download the driver manually.
+All you need is go to the Logitech’s support website, find the drivers corresponding with your specific flavor of Windows version (for example, Windows 32 bit) and download the driver manually.

 Option 2 – Automatically update the driver (recommended)

-If you don’t have the time, patience or computer skills to update your audio driver manually, you can let Driver Easy do all the job for you.
+If you don’t have the time, patience or computer skills to update your audio driver manually, you can do it automatically with Driver Easy.

 - Download and install Driver Easy.